 name: Idempotency Enforcer

-description: Adds client-supplied idempotency keys and request deduplication so at-least-once delivery and client retries return the first result instead of double-charging or double-shipping.
-Use when building a write endpoint that triggers payments, orders, emails, or other non-reversible side effects, or before exposing any unsafe POST behind a retrying client or queue.
-Do NOT use for inbound third-party webhook handlers whose dedup is keyed on a provider event ID — handle those in your webhook receiver and reference this skill for the storage pattern instead.
+description: Designs client-supplied idempotency keys, deduplication storage, and replay semantics so at-least-once delivery and client retries return the first result instead of double-charging or double-shipping.
+Use when someone asks "how do I stop duplicate charges on retry", "add an Idempotency-Key header to this endpoint", "the queue redelivered a job and we shipped twice", or before exposing any unsafe POST behind a retrying client or queue.
+Do NOT use for inbound third-party webhook handlers whose dedup is keyed on a provider event ID - use webhook-receiver-hardener instead and reference this skill only for the storage pattern; do NOT use for designing the client-side retry/backoff policy itself - use rate-limit-handler instead.

 ---